Chibed: History

 The village was historically part of the Székely Land in Transylvania and belonged to Marosszék in the Middle Ages.
-In the mid-1780s as part of the Josephine administrative reform, Marosszék was integrated into Küküllő county, however, the szék-system was restored in 1790.
+In the mid-1780s as part of the Josephine administrative reform, Marosszék was integrated into Küküllő County, however, the szék-system was restored in 1790.
 After the suppression of the Hungarian Revolution in 1849, the village formed part of the Kibéd military sub-division of the Marosvásárhely division in the Udvarhely military district.
 Between 1861 and 1876, the former Marosszék was restored.
 As a result of the administrative reform in 1876, the village fell within Maros-Torda County in the Kingdom of Hungary.

+In the immediate aftermath of World War I, following the declaration of the Union of Transylvania with Romania, the area passed under Romanian administration during the Hungarian–Romanian War of 1918–1919.
+By the terms of the Treaty of Trianon of 1920, Chibed became part of the Kingdom of Romania.
+During the interwar period, the village fell within Plasa Sângeorgiu de Pădure of Odorhei County.
+In 1940, the Second Vienna Award granted Northern Transylvania to Hungary and the territory was held by Hungary until October 1944, when it was taken back from Hungarian and German troops by Romanian and Soviet forces, and came under Romanian administration in March 1945.

-After the Treaty of Trianon of 1920, it became part of Romania and fell within Mureş-Turda County during the interwar period.
-In 1940, the Second Vienna Award granted the Northern Transylvania to Hungary and it was held by Hungary until 1944.
-After Soviet occupation, the Romanian administration returned and the village became officially part of Romania in 1947.
-Between 1952 and 1960, the commune fell within the Magyar Autonomous Region, between 1960 and 1968 the Mureș-Magyar Autonomous Region.
-In 1968, the province was abolished, and since then, the commune has been part of Mureș County, first as a component village of Ghindari and, since splitting away in 2003, as an independent commune.
+In 1950, after Communist Romania was established, Chibed became part of the Odorhei Raion of Stalin Region.
+Between 1952 and 1960, the commune fell within the Magyar Autonomous Region, and between 1960 and 1968 the Mureș-Magyar Autonomous Region.
+In 1968, the region was abolished, and since then, the commune has been part of Mureș County, first as a component village of Ghindari and, since splitting away in 2003, as an independent commune.

 Demography

-According to the 2011 census the commune has a population of 1,765 of which 1,693 or 95.92% are Székely Hungarians.
+According to the 2011 census, the commune has a population of 1,765 of which 1,693 or 95.92% were Székely Hungarians.
+At the 2021 census, Chibed has a population of 1,730, of those, 95.26% were Hungarians.

-In 1910, the village had 2,633 Hungarian inhabitants which made up 100.00% of the population.

-In 1930, the census indicated 2,443 Hungarians (95.50%), 108 Gypsies (4.22%) and 6 Romanians (0.23%).
+In 1910, the village had 2,633 Hungarian inhabitants, which made up 100% of the population.
+In 1930, the census indicated 2,443 Hungarians (95.50%), 108 Gypsies (4.22%), and 6 Romanians (0.23%).
 In 2002, beside 1,780 Hungarians (99.72%), the village also had 5 Romanian (0.28%) inhabitants.
 At this time, 814 households were registered along with 802 residential buildings.
-In 2007, the village had 1721 inhabitants.
+In 2007, the village had 1,721 inhabitants.